Updated: May 30, 2025

 Property prices

-The average price of a property in Bonfim is €3,759 per sqm, whereas in Campanhã, it is €2,928 per sqm.
+The average price of a property in Bonfim is €5,472 per square meter, whereas in Campanhã, it is €3,838 per square meter.
 This is considered lower than the average.

 Advantages

 Campanhã and Bonfim are completely rehabilitated and have become the most popular territory for those who have some connection to the arts.
-It is also the ideal area for those looking for old houses to recover.
+It is also the ideal area for those looking for old houses to rehabilitate.
 There is a lot going on here, and there are still opportunities that are already scarce in other parts of the city.
 Since Bonfim is an old industrial area, it is full of factories to rehabilitate.
 Architects are turning industrial spaces into real works of art to live in.

 Top Locations Around Porto